cxnturi0n/traffic-analyzer/README.md

   }

 ```
-A road has a road ID, and a list of polygons, where each polygon has a list of rings, and each ring has an array of coordinates representing latitude and longitude pairs.
+A road has a road ID, and a polygon.
+Each polygon has a list of rings, and each ring has an array of coordinates representing latitude and longitude pairs.
 This structure was designed to allow the server to be queried for road geometries based on certain filters.
 The challenge with this approach surfaced on the frontend.
 React Leaflet expects road geometries in the following format:
 ```
 [ [